defi-wonderland/keep3r-framework/docs/src/content/how-to/keep3r_relay.md

 ## Step 2: Register your Automation Vault as a Keep3r Job

-Open your web browser and navigate to [Keep3r Network](https://keep3r.network/).
-Connect your wallet and click on "Register Job".
-The address to register is your Automation Vault.
+Open [keep3r.network](https://keep3r.network/) in your web browser, connect your wallet, and opt for "Register Job" using your Automation Vault's address.

 <video controls width="1280">
   <source src="../../media/how-to/keep3r_relay/register.mp4" type="video/mp4">